luyadev/luya/docs/guide/app-admin-module-permission.md

 }
 ```

 Now the action route `pets/test-rest/dogs` can only accessed when the user has the certain permission assigned, but `pets/test-rest/cats` can be accessed by any authenticated user.
-If  {{luya\admin\Module::$apiUserAllowActionsWithoutPermissions}} is enabled, even Api Users could access the endpoint.
+If  {{luya\admin\Module::$apiUserAllowActionsWithoutPermissions}} is enabled, even API Users could access the endpoint.

-In order to turn of the {{luya\admin\Module::$apiUserAllowActionsWithoutPermissions}} apiUser check only for a given controller you might override {{luya\admin\traits\AdminRestBehaviorTrait::canApiUserAccess()}}.
+In order to turn of the {{luya\admin\Module::$apiUserAllowActionsWithoutPermissions}} API User check only for a given controller you might override {{luya\admin\traits\AdminRestBehaviorTrait::canApiUserAccess()}}.

 ```php
 public function canApiUserAccess()